Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 Not every specialized process belongs in the ERP system

-If an ERP system is expected to handle not only stable core processes but also complex checks, domain-specific logic, special cases, and unique workflows, it becomes too complex.
+If an ERP system is expected to handle not only stable core processes but also complex checks, domain-specific logic, special cases, and individual workflows, it becomes too complex.
 The problem isn’t the ERP itself.
 An ERP is often just right for core processes.
 Problems arise when a system is expected to handle tasks for which it lacks sufficient domain-specific depth.
-This is precisely where specialized digital services come into their own.
+This is precisely where specialized digital services come into play.
 They relieve the core system and support subject matter experts where standard logic falls short.

 What is an ERP?